upnplib/inspect_cmake_multiplatform/README.md

 ## On Multiplatform build
 We have to ensure that both configurations above are running with one cmake setup.
 The problem is the different behavior with symbol exports of the different compiler.
 GCC on Linux exports all symbols by default but MSVC on MS Windows does not and need decorators as already described.
 We solve this with a preprocessor makro as defined in `external_lib/hello.h` and triggered with a target_compile_definitions() in `external_lib/CMakeLists.txt`.

+Change to the subproject source directory `cd multiplatform`.
 Now we can use the commands as shown above for the respective platform with the same cmake multiplatform setup.